folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "who let Eve taste the fruit of death" > Adam and Eve

-* Following the censored word, Lecrae’s comparative self-examination goes back to the beginning of time as he seems to be saying.
+* Following the censored word, Lecrae’s comparative self-examination goes back to the beginning of time as he seems to be saying...

   * *I’m that nigger who let Eve taste the forbidden fruit*

-* Here Lecrae is comparing himself to Adam, the prototypical first man from the first narrative section in the first book of the Bible.
+* Here, Lecrae is comparing himself to Adam, the prototypical first man from the first narrative section in the first book of the Bible.

-  * In this first biblical narrative section, God creates humanity and places humanity in a paradise garden in a delightful area called “eden”.
+  * In this first biblical narrative section, God creates humanity and places humanity in a paradise garden in a delightful area called "Eden".
 God provides humanity with an abundance of delicious fruit trees to eat.

   * God splits humanity into a male and a female.
-The male was later referred to as “Adam” which means “human” while the female was referred to as “Eve” which means “life”.
+The male was later referred to as “Adam,” which means “human,” while the female was referred to as “Eve,” which means “life.”

-  * God tells Adam and Eve that they can live forever in the delightful garden if they follow God’s one commandment to not eat the fruit from one particular tree.
-However, if anyone eats the fruit from this particular tree that person will die.
-This “forbidden” tree was is the Tree of the Knowledge of Good and Evil, and represented the choice to redefine what actions should be considered good and bad without having to listen to God’s instructions.
+  * God tells Adam and Eve that they can live forever in the delightful garden if they follow God’s one commandment: to not eat the fruit from one particular tree.
+However, if anyone eats the fruit from this particular tree, that person will die.
+This “forbidden” tree is the *Tree of the Knowledge of Good and Evil* and represents the choice to redefine what actions should be considered good and bad without having to listen to God’s instructions.

-  * However, one day a spiritual figure speaks to Eve in the form of a snake and suggests that she should eat the fruit from the Tree of the Knowledge of Good and Evil.
+  * However, one day a spiritual figure speaks to Eve in the form of a snake and suggests that she should eat the fruit from the *Tree of the Knowledge of Good and Evil*.
 Initially, Eve restrains herself by recounting God’s instruction that she will die if she eats the fruit.
 However, the snake convinces Eve that God had not told her the truth and is holding her back from gaining great wisdom and becoming like God.

-  * Eve then eats the forbidden fruit and also gives some of the fruit to Adam who also eats the fruit despite knowing God’s instructions.
-Immediately, the two of them realize that they are naked and vulnerable to be taken advantage of by the other.
+  * Eve then eats the forbidden fruit and also gives some of the fruit to Adam, who also eats the fruit despite knowing God’s instructions.
+Immediately, the two of them realize that they are naked and vulnerable to being taken advantage of by the other.
 Adam and Eve then make clothes to cover their vulnerability and shame.

-  * When God comes to confront Adam and Eve about the decision to eat the forbidden fruit, both of them try to shift blame to the other or to the snake or to God rather than taking responsibility for their own actions.
+  * When God comes to confront Adam and Eve about the decision to eat the forbidden fruit, both of them try to shift blame—to each other, to the snake, or even to God—rather than taking responsibility for their own actions.

-  * God then forces Adam and Eve into exile outside the delightful paradise garden where they will eventually die without access to the life-giving fruit that God had actually permitted them to eat in the garden.
+  * God then forces Adam and Eve into exile outside the delightful paradise garden, where they will eventually die without access to the life-giving fruit that God had actually permitted them to eat in the garden.

-* Similar to Adam, Lecrae knew God’s instructions which had forbidden him from having sex outside of lifelong commitment to his partner but due to his own desires and the snake-like influence of peers, music, movies, tv shows, and drugs Lecrae had disregarded God’s instructions thinking that he could decide for himself what sexual behavior should be considered good and bad.
-Lecrae's decision to disregard God’s instruction ultimately led to the death of his relationship with his girlfriend and the end of what would have been Lecrae’s first born child.
+* Similar to Adam, Lecrae knew God’s instructions, which forbade him from having sex outside of a lifelong commitment to his partner, but due to his own desires and the snake-like influence of peers, music, movies, TV shows, and drugs, Lecrae disregarded God’s instructions, thinking that he could decide for himself what sexual behavior should be considered good and bad.
+Lecrae's decision to disregard God’s instruction ultimately led to the death of his relationship with his girlfriend and the end of what would have been Lecrae’s firstborn child.

-* However, now as Lecrae examines himself in the mirror, he takes responsibility for his own actions including his actions that led to the abortion.
-Lecrae even takes responsibility for some of they choices that his girlfriend might now regret as Lecrae says that he was the one who “let Eve taste the fruit of death.”
-When applied to Lecrae’s own situation with the abortion, Lecrae seems to be acknowledging that he failed in his responsibility of preventing his girlfriend from facing the tough decision to get an abortion.
+* However, now, as Lecrae examines himself in the mirror, he takes responsibility for his own actions, including those that led to the abortion.
+Lecrae even takes responsibility for some of the choices that his girlfriend might now regret, as he says that he was the one who “let Eve taste the fruit of death.”
+When applied to Lecrae’s own situation with the abortion, Lecrae seems to be acknowledging that he failed in his responsibility to prevent his girlfriend from facing the tough decision of getting an abortion.

-* First and foremost, Lecrae seems to be acknowledging that played a significant role in getting his girlfriend to have sex with him.
-Moreover, as Lecrae mentioned in “Good, Bad, Ugly”, his girlfriend had such strong feelings for him that she probably would have kept the baby if Lecrae had been willing and supportive.
+* First and foremost, Lecrae seems to be acknowledging that he played a significant role in getting his girlfriend to have sex with him.
+Moreover, as Lecrae mentioned in “Good, Bad, Ugly,” his girlfriend had such strong feelings for him that she probably would have kept the baby if Lecrae had been willing and supportive.
 However, from Lecrae’s perspective, his selfish focus on his own pleasure and success placed his girlfriend in a position where having an abortion seemed to be the wisest choice.

   * *And **she love and trust me so much
   That whatever I say she'll probably oblige